Skip to main content

 Complete Guide to Used Plastics Processing Equipment

-Note: Price ranges mentioned in this guide are general market estimates.
-Meadoworks provides custom quotes on all equipment—contact us for accurate pricing on specific machines.
+Note: Price ranges in this guide are general market estimates.
+Meadoworks provides custom quotes on all equipment — contact us for accurate pricing on specific machines.

 Extrusion Equipment

 Extrusion is the second-largest plastics process by volume, producing continuous products like film, sheet, pipe, profiles, and pellets.
-Understanding the differences between extruder types is crucial for selecting the right equipment.
+Choosing between single-screw and twin-screw equipment is the most important decision.

 Single-Screw Extruder